Skip to main content

 Identifying invasive non-native weeds

-For identification guides, with detailed seasonal photographs, see the Non-native Species Secretariat website.
+For helpful identification guides, with detailed seasonal photographs, see the Non-Native Species Secretariat website: https://www.nonnativespecies.org/

 Giant Hogweed

-Giant Hogweed has a similar appearance to cow parsley with long, green stems which branch out into clusters of small, white flowers.
-However, it can grow to over three metres and can be identified by its purple-hued stem and leaf stalks covered in spots.
+It has a similar appearance to cow parsley with long, green stems which branch out into clusters of small, white flowers.
+It can grow to over three metres and can be identified by its purple-hued stem and leaf stalks covered in spots.

 Japanese Knotweed

-The different seasons bring out different characteristics of the plant with red and purple shoots appearing from the ground at the start of spring, which then grow rapidly into canes and grow leaves.
+The different seasons bring out different characteristics of the plant with red or purple shoots appearing from the ground at the start of spring.
+They then grow rapidly into canes and grow leaves.